thealphacubicle/sensor-fusion-har/data/README.md

 | train.parquet | 7352 | 564     |
 | test.parquet  | 2947 | 564     |

+- **Note**: To view the actual data frames with the respective information, run `src/experiments/quickstart.ipynb`.
 ---

 If you run into issues, make sure: